tondi/hajto.github.io/_posts/2017-02-11-elixir-for-everyone.md

 {% endhighlight %}

 Given these tools you can achieve most of the things much faster and express your thoughts more naturally.

+So...
+At this point you probably think that you already know this stuff, right?
+If you feel so, please consider solving those few simple tasks.

+- Implement a simple algorithm of choice.
+For example fibonacci.
+- Write an uber simple function that takes a tupple as an argument